-Texas offers 3-star EDGE Rylan Kennedy
+Texas offers 3-star edge Rylan Kennedy

 Steve Sarkisian and his staff continue to turn over every rock when it comes to evaluating prospects for this cycle.
 They have already extended a few offers to some late rising seniors over the past month and they made another one yesterday after their win over Baylor.

-The Longhorns extended an offer to three star Mansfield (TX) Lake Ridge edge rusher Rylan Kennedy.
+The Texas Longhorns extended an offer to three-star Mansfield Lake Ridge edge rusher Rylan Kennedy.
 Kennedy’s stock has been rising down the home stretch of this cycle and looks to be a guy the Longhorns could try to pursue hard heading into December.

 After a great conversation with @CoachSark I am blessed to receive an offer from University of Texas @CoachAJSheppard @RkRhonda72 pic.twitter.com/Ic5fRnA12v— Rylan Kennedy (@OnlyRylan) November 25, 2022

 In the month of November alone Kennedy has received offers from Auburn, Cal, San Diego State, USC, and Washington.
-The athletic edge rusher notched 61 tackles (10 TFLs), 5 sacks, 1 PBU, and 1 fumble recovery (returned for a TD) during his senior season.
+The athletic edge rusher notched 61 tackles (10 TFLs), five sacks, one PBU, and one fumble recovery (returned for a TD) during his senior season.

-Kennedy has clearly got the attention of several Power 5 programs heading into December and possesses the athleticism and twitch you desire at the position.
-Kennedy is a three sport athlete who also competes in basketball as well as track & field.
-He was a regional qualifier in the high jump after jumping 6-6 on multiple occasions.
+Kennedy has clearly got the attention of several Power Five programs heading into December and possesses the athleticism and twitch you desire at the position.
+Kennedy is a three-sport athlete who also competes in basketball as well as track and field.
+He was a regional qualifier in the high jump after jumping 6’6 on multiple occasions.

 On to Area @LRHSBOYSTRACK @RkRhonda72 pic.twitter.com/XALrsUKqn0— Rylan Kennedy (@OnlyRylan) April 15, 2022